-Click ‘Start Slideshow’ button now
+Click ‘Start Slideshow’ button to read this almost unrealistic story!

 D.B.
 Cooper Boards a Plane